Lectures on LHC Physics: QCD

 Hadron colliders have a particular kinematic feature in that event by event we do not know the longitudinal velocity of the initial state, \ie the relative longitudinal boost from the laboratory frame to the partonic center of mass.
 This sensitivity to longitudinal boosts is reflected in the choice of kinematic variables.
-The first thing we can do is consider the projection of all momenta onto the transverse plane.
+The first thing we consider is the projection of all momenta onto the transverse plane.
 These transverse components are trivially invariant under longitudinal boosts because the two are orthogonal to each other.

 In addition, for the production of a single electroweak gauge boson we remember that the produced particle does not have any momentum transverse to the beam direction.
-This reflects the fact that the incoming quarks are collinear with the protons, \ie they have zero transverse momentum.
+This reflects the fact that the incoming quarks are collinear with the protons and hence have zero transverse momentum.
 Such a gauge boson not recoiling against anything else cannot develop a finite transverse momentum.
-Of course, once we decay this gauge boson, for example into a pair of muons, each muon will have transverse momentum, only their vector sum will be zero:
+Of course, once we decay this gauge boson for example into a pair of muons, each muon will have transverse momentum, only their vector sum will be zero:

 This is a relation between two-dimensional, not three dimensional vectors.
-For several particles in the final state we can define an azimuthal angle in the plane transverse to the beam direction.
-While differences of azimuthal angles, \eg two such differences between three particles in the final state, are observables the over-all angle is a symmetry of the detector as well as of our physics.
+For more than one particle in the final state we define an azimuthal angle in the transverse plane transverse.
+While differences of azimuthal angles are observables, the over--all angle is a symmetry of the detector as well as of our physics.

 In addition to the transverse plane we need to parameterize the longitudinal momenta in a way which makes it easy to implement longitudinal boosts.
-In Eq.(\ref{eq:qcd_sigtot}) we integrate over the two momentum fractions $x_{1,2}$ and can at best determine their product $x_1 x_2 = s/S$ from the final state kinematics.
-Our task is to replace both, $x_1$ and $x_2$ with more physical variables which should be well behaved under longitudinal boosts.
+In Eq.\eqref{eq:qcd_sigtot} we integrate over the two momentum fractions $x_{1,2}$ and can at best determine their product $x_1 x_2 = s/S$ from the final--state kinematics.
+Our task is to replace both, $x_1$ and $x_2$ with a more physical variable which should be well behaved under longitudinal boosts.

 A longitudinal boost for example from the rest frame of a massive particle reads